evelynnn04/Tubes1_FirstToTheKeyFirstToTheEgg/README.md

 1. Download source code (.zip) from (https://github.com/haziqam/tubes1-IF2211-game-engine/releases/tag/v1.1.0)

-2. Extract zip and go to the directory where you extract it and open the terminal.
+2. Extract zip and go to the directory where you extract it and open the terminal

 3. Go to project root directory and then do: